University Honors Program Spring 2017 Courses

-*2 credit hour seminar – Requires sophomore standing- (class in Honors Cottage)
+**2 credit hour seminar – Sophomore Presidential Scholars ONLY - (class in Honors Cottage)

 The thesis provides you with experience in research as well as an opportunity to demonstrate your knowledge and expertise.
 While the process may at times be challenging, it will also be rewarding.
 You will enhance your knowledge of the chosen topic and further develop your research or creative skills.
 The final product should leave you with a sense of pride and accomplishment for what you have attained.